 - Use non-stick cookware and try an oil spray as it reduces the amount of oil you use

-- Use only healthy oils in cooking and salad dressings made with healthy oils
+- Use only good fats in cooking and as salad dressings,

 - Include avocado in salads and sandwiches

 - Enjoy nuts as a snack or in cooking